'This system is doomed’: Doctors, nurses sound off in NBC News coronavirus survey

 Some survey respondents and others who spoke to NBC News reported searching for PPE at local stores or on websites, like Ebay.

-A doctor in Philadelphia, who is married to a doctor who works in a major hospital in the city, told NBC News that her husband searched for an N-95 mask at four hardware stores before his shift yesterday but could find none.
+A doctor in Philadelphia, who is married to a doctor who works in a major hospital in the city, said that her husband searched for an N95 mask at four hardware stores before his shift yesterday but could find none.

 “He says, “It’s my duty,’” she said.
 “He is proud of doing all that he is able to do right now, which I am also proud of, but I am so scared.
 I can’t even begin to tell you.”

-Dr. Nivedita Lakhera, a doctor in San Jose, Calif., said her hospital is working hard to get N-95 masks for all doctors but they are in short supply.
+Dr. Nivedita Lakhera, a doctor in San Jose, California, said her hospital is working hard to get N95 masks for all doctors but they are in short supply.
 She shared messages with NBC News from doctors she knows who are worried about their own mortality.

 “The doctors are talking about making living wills and what will happen when we are faced with this,” she said.
 “All of us are wondering which one of us will die.”